 In Conclusion

+Offering students additional STEAM education opportunities through a STEAM Expanded Learning Opportunities Program is a great way to ensure that they are ready for a 21st century workforce in the future.
+It also allows students more time to engage with STEAM concepts, which can ultimately help them develop a passion for STEAM.
 Using the eight benchmarks listed above and our Implementing Successful Expanded Learning STEAM Programs Guide, you can feel confident that your STEAM education program is successful for students, their parents, teachers, and administrators.
 It has never been so easy to get started with a STEAM learning program!
 Do not miss your opportunity to influence the next generation of STEAM innovators.